vlp443/gonephishing/README.md

  Generate a minified version of an html file and optionally encode it then inject it into some javascript/html and urlencode the entire string.

- The javascript must contain a %s field to mark location to inject html into.
+ The javascript must contain a $-$ field to mark location to inject html into.

  Current supported encoders are b64 (base64) and hex ('\xAA\xBB' etc).